kotenevmatvei/attachment-style/README.md

 wise.
 So I decided to code my own.

 Distinguishing features:
-- user can download the pdf with all the questions and answers
+- a pdf with all the questions and answers is generated at the end ready for download
 - extra quiz to asses other people with more behavior-based questions
 - dashboard representing the global results based on a few demographic features